 Cycle gates provide a reservoir area with separately controlled entry points for cyclists and motorists.
 The implementation of a cycle gate, combined with early release means that cyclists do not have to travel through the junction.
-This form of arrangement is safer than the provision of an ASL as motor traffic will be held for a short time period eliminating the conflict that can occur at ASLs.
+This form of arrangement is safer than the provision of an Advanced Stop Line (see Section 11.3.6) as motor traffic will be held for a short time period eliminating the conflict that can occur at ASLs.
 North Tyneside would consider the provision of cycle gates but accept the substantial carriageway space required to implement such a measure may not always be viable.